mattmakai/mattmakai.com/source/content/posts/170102-software-year-ahead.rst

 better programmer, yet I find most of the time I only look at my own code and that of my Twilio colleagues!

-I'd like to be more intentional about reading code, which will hopefully culminate in a series of blog posts on popular Python open source projects where I "tear them down" (in a hardware-style tear down not an insulting takedown), use the Python debugger to better understand what's going on under the hood and explain the nuts and bolts to readers.
-I'll experiment with this style in the first half of 2017 then look at what's working and not working about it before determining how to proceed in the second half of the year.
+I want to be more intentional about reading code, which should culminate in a series of blog posts on popular Python open source projects where I perform "teardowns" (in a hardware-style teardown, not an insulting takedown).
+I'll use the Python debugger to better understand what's going on under the hood and explain the nuts and bolts to readers.
+This content style will be an experiment in the first half of 2017.
+Then after some critical reflection I will determin how to proceed in the second half of the year.

 Programming Ecosystems
 ----------------------
-Continuing my work on existing projects, creating video tutorials and reading code are my major focus areas for 2017.

 In 2016 I spent about 75% of my time working in Python and about 25% in Swift.
 In 2017 my ecosystems will likely change again, with a significant reduction in Python programming to about 40%, Swift around 25% and Java with a significant uptick at 35%.
 Most of the Java and Swift work will be done for Twilio while Python will remain my primary side project language with an occasional Twilio coding project in Python.
-The Java and Python projects will be for web development while Swift will be used for mobile development.
+The Java and Python coding will be web development projects while Swift will be used for mobile development.

 Onward!
 -------
-Those are my goals and expected programming ecosystems for 2017, time for me to get back at it!
+Those are my goals and expected programming ecosystems for 2017, time to get back at it!